PdlAyush/dockerized-mapserver/README.md

 ## example.Dockerfile
 This docker file uses `base.Dockerfile` as its base image and contains NASA's `Blue Marble` and the `Natural Earth image` datasets and `ETOPO1` elevation data.
 The shell file `datas.sh` downloads the dataset and copies them to the containers working directory.
-The `storage` file in the repository consists of the `epsg` and `.map` files.
+The `storage` directory in the repository consists of the `epsg` and `.map` files.

 ### To build a image: